Modern Science Fiction and the American Literary Community

 Modern Science Fiction and the American Literary Community is a book by Frederick Andrew Lerner published in 1985.

 Plot summary

-Modern Science Fiction and the American Literary Community is an academic book containing notes, appendices and an index.
+Modern Science Fiction and the American Literary Community is an academic book containing notes accompanied by appendices and an index.

 Reception

 Dave Langford reviewed Modern Science Fiction and the American Literary Community for White Dwarf #74, and stated that "it assembles endless bitty quotes and paraphrases of what people have said about SF, and reads like [notes] for an evaluative study which, unlike this, might reach some actual conclusions."